The State of Humanitarian Professions:

 In a rapidly changing aid ecosystem, how to help humanitarian organisations* better recruit, retain and develop competent staff?
 How to help individuals have greater clarity on how they can enter the aid sector and be effective for people in need?
 How to help learning providers better target the most acute learning needs?

-With the State of the Humanitarian Professions 2020 project,
+Why the State of the Humanitarian Professions 2020?

-The State of Humanitarian Professions 2020 projectwill give deep insights on today’s state of 24 humanitarian professions and what their future will be (typical functions within them, characteristics, number of people working in each of them, their typical features, ratio of supply and demand of staff, changes to come, new professions…).
-In addition, SoHP 2020 will identify what are the core distinguishable competencies across all humanitarian professions, how they are changing and what they will look like in the future.
+Our purpose with The State of Humanitarian Professions 2020 was to give deep insights on today’s state of 24 humanitarian professions and what their future will be (typical functions within them, characteristics, number of people working in each of them, their typical features, ratio of supply and demand of staff, changes to come, new professions…).
+In addition, SoHP 2020 was intended to identify what are the core distinguishable competencies across all humanitarian professions, how they are changing and what they will look like in the future.

 A review of existing data and publications was the starting point for the study.
 This was followed by:

-- a study based on more than 90 key informants interviews in the 24 professional areas identified;
+- 98 key informants interviews in the 24 professional areas identified

-- a survey of active humanitarian practitioners (750 responses);
+- a survey of active humanitarian practitioners (753 responses)

-- and to complement the information gathered, 11 workshops around the world (France, Switzerland, Senegal, Sierra Leone, UK, Bangladesh, Uganda, Burkina Faso, USA, Colombia) to ensure that the study captured inputs and insights from the field, from different geographical areas and different types of humanitarian contexts.
+- 11 workshops around the world (France, Switzerland, Senegal, Sierra Leone, UK, Bangladesh, Uganda, Burkina Faso, USA, Colombia) to ensure that the study captured inputs and insights from the field, from different geographical areas and different types of humanitarian contexts

 *As defined in ALNAP’s SOHS 2018 research.